amaranth-lang/amaranth/docs/glossary.rst

  **Netlist**
   A description of the components and connectivity of an electronic circuit.

-  Netlists can be generated at different points in the toolchain process: after synthesis, where the placement information will not be available; and after place and route, when the placement information will be included.
+  Netlists can be generated at different points in the toolchain process: during logical synthesis, where the placement information will not be available; and after place and route, when the placement information is available.

 .. _PLL: